Lake Maintenance History:

 Chemical Treatment Results:

-My hope is that the surrounding property owners continue to support these types of maintenance efforts of Grove Lake.
+- That the surrounding property owners continue to support these types of maintenance efforts of Grove Lake.

 This webpage was created by Kurt Klotz for the purpose of distributing/sharing information about the Weed Control efforts of Grove Lake, and as such, take no responsibility for the accuracy of any information contained within these pages.